adamyaxley/Pineapple/README.md

 ```
 Then open the generated Pineapple.sln file and hit build.

 Note: To run the tests within Visual Studio you will need to install the [Google Test Adapter](https://github.com/csoltenborn/GoogleTestAdapter), which can be installed via Tools -> Extensions and Updates.
+For Visual Studio 2017 there is an official [Test Adapter for Google Test](https://marketplace.visualstudio.com/items?itemName=VisualCPPTeam.TestAdapterforGoogleTest) that is maintained by the Visual C++ Team.

 Please create an issue if you experience any problems (likely!)